 |The Colors of the Inkmaker Pen|

-The provenance of the 14K gold nibs used in the Inkmaker is unknown, but it is likely that Grieshaber was the supplier.
-Whoever made them, the same nibs also became available to other manufacturers; except for their imprint, they were identical to the nibs used in the wartime Morrison Patriot and Wearever Deluxe 100.
+The provenance of the 14K gold nibs used in the Inkmaker and Colonel is unknown, but it is likely that Grieshaber was the supplier.
+Whoever made them, the same nibs also became available to other manufacturers; except for their imprint, the Graphomatic nibs were identical to the nibs used in the wartime Morrison Patriot and Wearever Deluxe 100.

 The INK·“O”·GUARD name actually appeared in the imprint on the feed in at least some Sager Transparo pens: Reg.
 U.S.A.
 Pat’s.
 Pend.
 Ink·“O”·Guard

 Both of the prices cited in this paragraph are documented in an issue of the Consumer Goods Desk Book, a list of ceiling prices published by the U.S. Government’s Office of Price Administration (OPA) to prevent wartime price gouging.
-That the price of the Inkmaker had jumped before the end of 1943 from $2.95 to $8.75 suggests that this aim was not always achieved.
+That the price of the Inkmaker had jumped from $2.95 in early 1942 to $8.75 before the end of 1943 suggests that this aim was not always achieved.

 The information in this article is as accurate as possible, but you should not take it as absolutely authoritative or complete.
+The word “may” is used in some places to point out speculation by the author; there is still much information to be discovered about these fascinating pens.
 If you have additions or corrections to this page, please consider sharing them with us to improve the accuracy of our information.
-Some of the information in this article was provided by Daniel Kirchheimer, who also lent two pens for photography.
-Furthermore, I owe a debt of gratitude to Daniel for his having brought these wonderful pens to my attention.
+My thanks to Daniel Kirchheimer for introducing me to Graphomatic pens and for the great amount of information he has provided for this article.